kellykindla/FinalProject/README.md

 ## Machine Learning Model:
 ### Our Model:
 We want to find a relationship between two or more continuous and categorical variables in efforts to determine if crimes in Austin have an effect on the housing prices between 2018 and 2020.
 We will implement a Multiple Linear Regression, which is a supervised Machine Learning model in which the model will find the best fit linear line between the dependent variable- the latest listing price and the independent variables- the number of crimes per zip code, the crime level occurrence, and a multitude of variables related to the house.
 This model best fits our data as our data has labels and has the potential to learn, based on the input variables, what the output (latest listing price) might be.
 Furthermore, by using an ordinary least squares regression technique to evaluate our regression model, we are able to estimate the coefficients of the linear regression equation to identify the relationship and impact each variable has on the latest listing price.
+However, we are aware of the limitations regarding our model.
+The main limitation of using a multiple linear regression is assuming limarity between the dependent and independent variables.
+We are also limited to the variables presented in the selected datasets and to data from 2018 to 2020.
+The model also does not account for external factors affecting the housing market such as supply shortage and other repercussions of the pandemic.

 ### Data Preprocessing:
 After loading our housing dataset as a DataFrame, our initial observation was that the dataset contained houses in surrounding Austin cities.
 In efforts to limit our analysis to Austin only, we dropped the zip codes pertaining to cities surrounding Austin.